Collaborators: Beloozerova Lab

 Research in the laboratory of Dr. Prilutsky focuses on the mechanisms of movement generation and control.
 This includes control of force by the arm during learning new movements, modeling of the spinal cord neural circuitry that controls locomotion, and studying the role of the motor cortex in different locomotor behaviors.

 We collaborate with the laboratory of Dr. Prilutsky in the analysis of biomechanics of complex locomotion behaviors and involvement of motor cortex in the control of them.
 We conduct experiments together in Phoenix recording whole-body kinematics and dynamics of subjects while they walk along a cluttered pathway, along series of elevated platforms, along a narrow strip, or on other complex surfaces.
 We also record the activity of muscles and the motor region of the cerebral cortex the same time.
-Some of these measurements are then repeated in Atlanta where more advanced equipment for tracking biomechanics is available.
 The goal is to describe, analyze, and eventually understand biomechanics of complex locomotion behaviors, and their neural correlates.

 Department of Neuroscience